sanskrit-lexicon/BOP/issues/issue6/cdsl/readme.txt

 1. What is the modern equivalent?
 There is no 'slav...' in Google Translate
 2. Why did AB seem to 'lower-case' the entries?
    Because of limited font support for some upper-case?
+AB: it could mostly be Bulgarian (which is from Old Church Slavonic).
 --------------------------------------------------------
 python cmp_misc.py 4  ../temp_bop_1_ab.txt ../temp_bop_1a_ab.txt temp_lang_ab_1_1a.txt